DiracSpace/Penetration-Testing-Walkthoughs/BountyHacker/README.md

 ftp: 24 bytes received in 0.00Seconds 24.00Kbytes/sec.
 ```

-Using `mget *` I downloaded both files, and in my local directory I saw the content.\
+Using `mget *` I downloaded both files, and in my local directory I saw the content.
-Question 1 - Who wrote the task list? - Lin \
-Question 2 - What service can you bruteforce with the text file found? - SSH

 The next thing was getting Hydra ready.
 I passed the `-l lin` for user and `-P locks.txt` for the list and ..

 `[22][ssh] host: 10.10.113.185   login: lin   password: ******************`

-Houston, we're in. \
+Houston, we're in.

 Now that I had the SSH login credentials, I decided to look around.
 So, I logged in `ssh lin@10.10.113.185`.
 Inside, I listed the contents
-of the current directory and found the first flag.\
+of the current directory and found the first flag.
 Question 4 - user.txt